dylanmatthewcoito/mc-18-NoSQL-API/README.md

 When a request is successful, the API will return the appropriate response with a success status code.
 If an error occurs, the API will return an error response with a descriptive error message.

 Feel free to explore and test the different routes to interact with the Social Network API!

+## Credits

+* This project uses code from the [chitty-chat] project, available at https://github.com/chriscodinghub/chitty-chat